Fix Ensure text remains visible during webfont load

 Font-display is a CSS descriptor that is available to all modern browsers.
 The font-display descriptor determines how a font is displayed based on if and when it was downloaded.
 Font-display is used in a @font-face rule.

-By the way, we’re not fans of Google fonts.
-It’s almost always much faster to host webfonts yourself.
-It gives you more control over the “preloading” process of the fonts.
-You can use the already existing http/2 connection and you don't have to download an extra stylesheet.
+But we're not fans of either approach.
+It's almost always much faster to host webfonts yourself.
+It gives you more control over the "preloading" process of the fonts.
+You can use the already existing HTTP/2 connection and you don't have to download an extra stylesheet.

 Local fonts